melisezgi/Digital-Habits-Explorer/README.md

 # Digital-Habits-Explorer
 This project analyzes personal screen time data to uncover insights into daily smartphone usage patterns.
+In this modern-day digital era, it has become quite imperative to understand screen time patterns.
+Prolonged use of screens has been related to various problems such as reduced productivity, poor mental health, and poor physical health.
+This work is an essential tool to help analyze one's screen time habits: days of the week compared to weekends and identification of dominant categories like social media.
+This pattern provides valuable insights that help people understand better the current trends in digital behaviors, hence make informed decisions about screen time.
+It may also be a starting point in devising guidelines for healthy screen time habits, balancing work and playtime, and other lifestyle modifications in the modern, technological world.

 # Screen Time Analysis

 ## Introduction